johnrcui/angulocity/README.md

 # Angulocity
 ####Animating [AngularJS](https://angularjs.org) with the power of [VelocityJS](https://velocityjs.org) without having to deal with ngAnimation.
 ---
 Angulocity is an effort to make better sense of doing animations with Angular.
-Angular animations are tightly bound to directives.
-Most animations are triggered only by events within directives and can be difficult to trigger with or for anything else.
-Angulocity enables animation on any element by giving them animation attribuites that can be triggered by a boolean expression.
+Add an animation to any element.
+Trigger using normal angular expressions.
+Animate groups of elements.
+Create custom animation sequences thanks to VelocityJS.

 ## Requirements
 * AngularJS 1.2+